EternisAI/strategy-bench/README.md

 ## What is Strategy Bench?

 Strategy Bench is designed to test the exact capabilities personal AI will need when representing us in messy, multi-party settings and making decisions based on incomplete information.

-The benchmark uses strategic games where agents take actions, communicate with each other, and make decisions based on their world model.
-We focus on games that combine asymmetric/incomplete information, multi-party interactions, and possible deceptive behavior that agents must account for before making decisions.
+The benchmark uses strategic games where agents take actions, communicate with each other, and build world models—focusing on scenarios that combine asymmetric information, multi-party interactions, and deceptive behavior.

-This provides a crisp, high-signal way to evaluate how well AI agents can handle the complex social and strategic reasoning required in real-world scenarios when they represent human interests in the near future.
+This provides a crisp, high-signal way to evaluate how well AI agents can handle the complex social and strategic reasoning required when representing human interests in real-world scenarios.

 ## Supported Games